-Texas State Law effective January 1, 2012: Any entering student at any Texas college or university who is under 30 years old must be immunized before attending classes (and must have received the vaccine within the preceding 5 years and at least 10 days prior to the first class day) or provide exemption information.
+Texas State Law effective October 1, 2013: Any entering student at any Texas college or university who is under 22 years old must be immunized before attending classes and must have received the vaccine within the preceding 5 years.
 Information about the new law is available at: http://www.legis.state.tx.us/.

 The SMU Student Health Center has the bacterial meningitis vaccination available.

 You may also obtain a meningitis immunization at you doctor’s office, a local pharmacy which provides immunizations or the county health department.